Bustino

 Bustino (14 April 1971 – 2 October 1997) was a British Thoroughbred racehorse and sire.
 In a career which lasted from August 1973 until July 1975, he ran nine times and won five races.
 He was the best British three-year-old of 1974, when his wins included the Classic St Leger, as well as the Sandown Classic Trial, Lingfield Derby Trial and Great Voltigeur Stakes.
 As a four-year-old he won the Coronation Cup in record time and finished second to Grundy in the King George VI and Queen Elizabeth Stakes in what is often described as the 'Race of the Century'.
-At stud he was a successful stallion.
+He was a successful stallion.

 Background

 Bustino was a bay horse bred by Edgar Cooper Bland.
 He was sired by 1967 British Horse of the Year, Busted, out of the mare Ship Yard.
 As a descendant of the mare Rose Red, Bustino was related to the British Classic winners Larkspur, Alycidon and My Babu as well as the Belmont Stakes winner Celtic Ash.

-As a yearling he was sent to the sales at Newmarket where he was bought for 21,000 guineas by Lady Beaverbrook.
+As a yearling, he was sent to the sales at Newmarket where he was bought for 21,000 guineas by Lady Beaverbrook.
 Lady Beaverbrook was considered an eccentric character who gave most of her horses names consisting of one word with seven letters (Bustino, Terimon, Boldboy, Niniski, Mystiko, Petoski), as this was the most common form for Derby winners.

 Bustino was sent into training with Dick Hern at West Ilsley in Berkshire.

 Racing career

 1973: two-year-old season

-Like many of Hern's best horses, Bustino was not highly tried at two.
+Like many of Hern's best horses, Bustino was not highly tried at two-year-old.
 He made his only appearance in the Acomb Stakes at York in August and finished third.